carlosthe19916/ansible-hub-ui/README.md

 # Setting up Your Dev Environment

-## Develop using Docker Compose (Recommended)

-This project can now be run as a container alongside the API.
-Just follow the instructions on the [ansibe/galaxy_ng wiki](https://github.com/ansible/galaxy_ng/wiki/Development-Setup).

-## Develop without containers

-This app can be developed in standalone mode or insights mode.
-Insights mode compiles the app to be run on the Red Hat cloud services platform (insights) and requires access to the Red Hat VPN as well as the insights proxy.
-Standalone mode only requires a running instance of the galaxy API for the UI to connect to.

-### Develop in Standalone Mode
+## Develop in Standalone Mode

-1. Clone the [galaxy_ng](https://github.com/ansible/galaxy_ng) repo and follow the instructions for starting up the API.
-2. Install node.
+1. Install node.
 Node v13+ are known to work.
 Older versions may work as well.
-3. `npm install`
+1. `npm ci`
-4. `npm run start-standalone`
+1. `npm run start-standalone`

 The app will run on http://localhost:8002 and proxy requests for `api/automation-hub` to the api on `http://localhost:5001`.

-### Develop in Insights Mode
+## Develop in Insights Mode

 **NOTE:** This option is only available to Red Hat employees who have access to the Red Hat VPN.
 Community contributors should follow setup for [standalone mode](#develop-in-standalone-mode)